lucasbn/notes/linux-kernel/build.md

 }
 ```

-5. If compiling an older version of Linux with pahole v1.24 or above, add the following to `scripts/link-vmlinux.sh`:
+5. If you see any error like `FAILED: load BTF from vmlinx` and you are compiling an older version of the kernel with pahole v1.24 or above, you'll need to add a flag to the invocation of pahole:

+You may be able to do this in `scripts/link-vmlinux.sh` (depending on the kernel version):

 ```
 if [ "${pahole_ver}" -ge "124" ]; then